 Design Star students 2016/17

-Joanne Pilcher Cultural Appropriation: Oral Histories of Contemporary Australian Textile Designers and Makers (1988- Present)
+Joanne Pilcher Oral Histories of Contemporary Aboriginal Australian Textile and Clothing Design in the Northern Territory.

 Niall Sloane A masterless apprenticeship: making learning methods for non-designer participation in contemporary design and production

 Suzanne Rowland The rise of the fashionable, ready-made blouse in Britain, 1909-1919: The developmental relationship between a commodity and its networks within design, technology and business

 Elli Young Fashioning An Independent Jamaica 1950 – 1975